ed-donner/llm_engineering/README.md

 - [Claude API](https://console.anthropic.com/) from Anthropic
 - [Gemini API](https://ai.google.dev/gemini-api) from Google

 Initially we'll only use OpenAI, so you can start with that, and we'll cover the others soon afterwards.
 The webpage where you set up your OpenAI key is [here](https://platform.openai.com/api-keys).
 See the extra note on API costs below if that's a concern.
 One student mentioned to me that OpenAI can take a few minutes to register; if you initially get an error about being out of quota, wait a few minutes and try again.
-If it's still a problem, see more troubleshooting tips in the Week 1 Day 1 colab, and/or message me!
+If it's still a problem, see more troubleshooting tips in the Week 1 Day 1 notebook, and/or message me!

 Later in the course you'll be using the fabulous HuggingFace platform; an account is available for free at [HuggingFace](https://huggingface.co) - you can create an API token from the Avatar menu >> Settings >> Access Tokens.